E-mail Address

 • Highest Risk less than 140

-• Protection from Toxins
+Protection from Toxins

 What Is Cholesterol?

 Cholesterol is made in the liver.
 It's a fatty, waxy-like substance that is used to produce vitamin D in the body as well as hormones and bile acids.
-It's a source of energy, it produces cell membranes, it helps our body dispose of toxins and is essential to life.
+It's a source of energy, it produces cell membranes, it helps our body dispose of toxins and it is essential to life.

 The Good News and The Bad News

-The Bad, also known as Low Density Lipoproteins (or LDL) refers to lipoproteins.
+The Bad Cholesterol, also known as Low Density Lipoproteins (or LDL) refers to lipoproteins.
 Instead of directing the excess fatty substances to the liver for disposal, it keeps circulating in the bloodstream where it begins to build up in your blood vessels.
 In time, this build up can restrict blood flow, turn to plaque inside the arteries, and lead to coronary heart disease.
-So we know that extremely high amounts of it in the bloodstream can lead to heart disease.

 Hint:

-• HDL = Healthy (I think of the the word "healthy" for the "H" in HDL)
+HDL = Healthy (I think of the the word "healthy" for the "H" in HDL)

-• LDL = Lousy (I think of the word "lousy" for the "L" in LDL)
+LDL = Lousy (I think of the word "lousy" for the "L" in LDL)

 Cholesterol Health,